florentgiovannone/SEB-Project-3-front-end/README.md

 ## Technologies used

 - Frontend: Developed using React.js to build the user interface, with routing managed by React Router.
-- CSS: Utilized a hybrid approach with Bulma as the framework along with some custom CSS.
+- CSS: Utilised a hybrid approach with Bulma as the framework along with some custom CSS.
 - Backend: Built the API using Express.

-## Breif
+## Brief
 The objective of this project was to build a React application using our own API, which we learned about during our class lessons.

 ### Frontend